Do You Need More Help Getting Familiar With Marketing Lingo?

-- Click-through-rate is very commonly referred to as CTR and is the number of clicks your links or advertisements receive per the number of impressions received.
+- Click-through rate is very commonly referred to as CTR and is the number of clicks your links or advertisements receive per the number of impressions received.
 CTR is a good metric to watch so you know how effective your advertisements are at influencing people to click on your links.
 If something has a low CTR you may want to rework copy or look at other data measures to figure out why people are seeing your copy but not engaging with it.

 - Landing pages are simply where you are taken after clicking on a link.
-Landing pages serve as the destination for advertisements and CTAs to send audiences.
+Landing pages serve as the destination for advertisements and CTAs to send to audiences.
 Landing pages can be the homepage of your website, a social media account, or even a specifically designed webpage for that specific advertisement.
-Having a user-friendly landing page is imperative as landing pages that are slow-loading or are not mobile friendly will cause higher bounce rates.
+Having a user-friendly landing page is imperative as landing pages that are slow-loading or are not mobile-friendly will cause higher bounce rates.

 - Leads are people or companies that show interest in your products or services in some way.
 Gaining leads can come in the form of calls, form submissions, or some kind of interest in buying from your company.
 Leads can be qualified or unqualified.
 Having qualified leads is what you want to work towards, as qualified leads are leads that will most likely result in a purchase.
-Unqualified leads just means that the lead is not going to result in any kind of purchase.
+Unqualified leads just mean that the lead is not going to result in any kind of purchase.